Digital illustration with Michone Arrington throwing food ingredients into a pan

 The Art Of Yum owners with City of Waterbury, Main Street Waterbury and Waterbury Regional Chamber members, 2019.

 Like the athletes and celebs they’ve cooked for, The Art Of Yum guys are competitive.
-And, proud of their role in revitalizing Downtown Waterbury – so much so that they’re on a mission to prove the “naysayers,” as Michone calls them, wrong.
+And, proud of how they represent Waterbury – so much so that they’re on a mission to prove the “naysayers,” as Michone calls them, wrong.

 “You go to any other town, which is like Waterbury but worse, and they're like, ‘Oh, Waterbury, really?’
 Anywhere you go, people have negative things to say, because that's just easy.
 Just keep your head up.
 Be positive.
 Give your best you to Waterbury, and Waterbury will give it back.”